ChiaraBecht/McArdle_Knowledge_Graph/README.md

 # McArdle_Knowledge_Graph

-Knowledge Graph from Literature filtered for McArdle
+This repository contains code to construct a Knowledge Graph from Literature filtered for keyword of choice.
+I have chosen the disease McArdle, to keep the number of papers found at PubMed manageable for my computational resources.

+Parts of the module:
+- PubMed downloader: retrieve all title and abstracts that match the keyword as txt files, retrieve interesting metadata (year, authors)
+- text mining: annotate the NER